jmpessoa/lazandroidmodulewizard/readme.txt

 			FontFace;

 	jEditText:
-		NEW property: // <<--- Thanks to Fatih!
+		NEWS properties: // <<--- Thanks to Fatih!
 			TextTypeFace;
 			FontFace;
 			Editable; <<-A suggestion and request by rx3.fireproof